Socialism in the United Kingdom: Socialism and nationalism

 Scottish and Welsh nationalism have been the concern of many socialists.
 Having been raised in the nineteenth century by Liberals also calling for Irish Home Rule, Scottish Home Rule became the official policy of the ILP, and of the Labour Party until 1958.
 John Maclean campaigned for a separate Communist Party in Scotland in the 1920s, and when the CPGB refused to support Scottish independence, he formed the Scottish Workers Republican Party.
 The poet Hugh MacDiarmid, a Communist, was also an early member of the National Party of Scotland.
-The CPGB eventually changed their position in the 1940s.
+The CPGB eventually changed its position in the 1940s.

-The early nationalist parties had little connection with socialism, but by the 1980s they had become increasingly identified with the left, and in the 1990s Plaid Cymru declared itself to be a socialist party.
+The early nationalist parties had little connection with socialism, but by the 1980s, they had become increasingly identified with the left, and in the 1990s, Plaid Cymru declared itself to be a socialist party.

 Following the establishment of the Scottish Parliament and Welsh Parliament (established as the National Assembly for Wales), both the Scottish National Party and Plaid have been challenged by socialists in recent years.
-The Scottish Socialist Party, who also support Scottish independence as an immediate goal, has had recent electoral success; it won six MSPs in the 2003 Scottish Parliament election.
+The Scottish Socialist Party, which also supports Scottish independence as an immediate goal, has had recent electoral success; it won six MSPs in the 2003 Scottish Parliament election.
 Forward Wales, with a less militant programme, aimed to replicate their success.

 Irish republicanism came to be supported by socialists in Britain.
 Labour's election manifestos for 1983, 1987 and 1992 included a commitment to Irish unification by consent.